chrismarti343/data_structure_tutorial/1-queue.md

 # FIFO rule
 FIFO stands for first in, first out.
 Basically *FIFO gets the first item that first was put in*.

 A common problem of using FIFO we can find is in the music streaming apps.
-When we add a song to our list and then we play the list, the app will play from the first songs to the last one in th list.
+When we add a song to our list and then we play the list, the app will play from the first songs to the last one in the list.

 ```python
 import queue